CoderByBlood/whisper-cms/docs/design-decisions.md

 **Rationale:** libSQL provides an automated way to create full audit of data changes so there is no need to take on the performance hit for soft deletes -
-Note: this is different from unpublishing content
+Note: this is different from un-publishing content

 #### Alternatives Considered